andrewd-young/litDecks/README.md

 # toLearned
-A free alternative to quizlet who are now charging for their learn feature.
+A free alternative to Quizlet who are now charging for their learn feature.